 The bottom line is this—we live in a fallen world and “the god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel” (2 Corinthians 4:4).
-As history moves forward, many will move further away from sound biblical doctrine.
+As history moves forward, many will move further away from sound biblical doctrine, and unbelief spreads.
 “The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons” (1Timothy 4:1).
 There are plenty of false teachers to keep the lost blinded and aid them in their flight from God (Matthew 24:10–11; 2 Timothy 4:3; 1 John 4:1).
 The sad truth is that most people do not see the Bible as the absolute authority anymore.
 As God’s Word continues to be marginalized, unbelief will continue to increase around the world.

 The Bible warned against unbelief and apostasy nearly two thousand years ago: “[People] will turn their ears away from the truth and turn aside to myths” (2 Timothy 4:4).
 Along these lines, John MacArthur has stated, “Our society has grown steadily darker; and the message the church is now giving to the world is more confused and confusing than perhaps any time since the Dark Ages.”
 His conclusion: “The church needs to get back to the Word of God.”
 Indeed, getting back to the Word is the only solution; to do anything less is to hide our light under a bushel (Luke 11:33).
 If we want people to believe, we must give them something to believe in.